-REACT will produce films exploring the predicted natural, social, economic and political consequences of climate change.
-Separate films will be produced for different parts of the demographic (age groups, gender, area) in different partner countries.
-The responses of each social group will be anonymously tracked through response tracking systems.
+REACT produces films, interviews and public lectures exploring the predicted natural, social, economic and political consequences of climate change and existing solutions.
+Separate materials are produced for different parts of the demographic (age groups, gender, area) in different partner countries, using languages of the country.
+Responses of each social group are anonymously tracked through response tracking systems.

-City-scale information: Social media campaigns using a range of advertising tools on social media
+Information campaigns on city scales: Social and mass media campaigns using a range of platforms, advertising tools and work with journalists

-Consequences of inaction: Virtual reality exhibitions in shopping malls
+Immersion campaigns: Virtual Reality exhibitions in shopping malls

 Factor 3: Education

-Working together with school teachers and teacher education students, REACT combines learning materials, films, the carbon footprint concept, interactive VR and planetarium to introduce a multifaceted climate change education at universities and schools.
-REACT takes families and friends of school children and students to the planetarium to enable public participation in the interactive VR experience and motivate parents to support their children in taking immediate action.
+Working together with teachers and teacher education students, REACT combines learning materials, films, carbon footprint calculators, apps, immersive technologies and planetarium to introduce a multifaceted climate change education at universities and schools.
+REACT involves families and friends of pupils and students in a public participation in the interactive Virtual Reality experience and motivates parents to support their children in taking environmental action.

-Education: Climate change lessons at selected schools, virtual reality -labs and planetarium sessions with families and friends
+Education: Revised sustainability education at selected schools, including virtual reality and planetarium sessions with families and friends

 Factor 4: Participation

-REACT will maintain a hyperbolized visibility of the collective action on a city scale in all partner countries through mass media, public website and app.
-Our work with journalists and mapping of participation during public exhibitions, through website and app will aim at creating a feeling of belonging to a large movement and mimic the effect of consumption policies, albeit with a stronger emotional involvement.
-To facilitate exchange of opinions and physical experience of growing participation, REACT will gather ordinary people during tree planting campaigns coordinated together with city authorities and advertised widely by public media.
+REACT will maintain a hyperbolized visibility of the collective action on a city scale in all partner countries through mass and social media, street advertising, public website and app.
+Our work with journalists and mapping of participation through website and app aims at creating a feeling of belonging to a large movement and mimic the effect of consumption policies, albeit with a stronger emotional involvement.
+To facilitate exchange of opinions and physical experience of growing participation, REACT will gather people during tree planting campaigns coordinated together with city authorities and advertised widely by public media.

 Participation: Hyperbolized visibility of growing participation on city- and global scales

-Target cities: Medium-size university cities are a perfect platform for the REACT implementation.
+Target cities: Medium-size university cities are a perfect platform for the REACT's pilots in each country.